pi0/ikaros-docker/README.md

 -  A plug-in architecture that allows new models to be added to the system
 -  A database with data from learning experiments that can be used for validation of the computational models.

-Further information on the project can be found at: [http://www.ikaros-project.org] source code is available from GitHub: [][http://github.com/ikaros-project/ikaros]
+Further information on the project can be found [Here](http://www.ikaros-project.org)
+Source code is available from [GitHub](http://github.com/ikaros-project/ikaros)

 ## Usage